scripting/electricPork/readme.md

 1. Writing and publishing threads on Twitter is a big deal.
 Twitter is adding the feature to the core product, but Electric Pork is more of an editor, it automates a bunch of things that Twitter makes you do by hand, such as wrapping tweets, numbering them, adding hash tags.
 It also creates an RSS feed of your threads, so they can be shared with other environments.
 Making the functionality open source means it can evolve in different ways, it could get interesting.

-2. It's a demo app for the ElectronLand package, which hides most of the details of making an app run in Electron, and making it cross-platform.
+2. It's a demo app for the <a href="https://github.com/scripting/electronLand">ElectronLand</a> package, which hides most of the details of making an app run in Electron, and making it cross-platform.
 So far I've only mastered creating Mac apps with ElectronLand, but I want my apps to go to Linux and Windows, and perhaps other places that Electron might be going.
 By releasing Electric Pork as open source, and asking that people try to port it, we will get ports of the underlying framework.
 And that will make other projects be cross-platform as well.
 It's a way of getting ElectronLand thoroughly ported, if it works.

+### What is ElectronLand?

 ### Requirements